Memories Off: Gameplay

 The gameplay of Memories Off follows the style of most visual novels; the majority of time spent playing the game is spent on reading through the dialogue or story that appears on screen.
 Every so often, the game will pause and the player is given a chance to choose from two to five options regarding how he or she wishes to advance the game.
 The plot will then branch into paths focusing on a single heroine depending on the choices that were made by the player; a conclusive character ending will be presented at the end of any given path.
 Starting from Memories Off 2nd, all main series games offer the possibility of multiple endings for each of the heroines.
 Hence, in order to experience the game and all of the main plotlines in their entirety, the player will have to replay the game multiple times and make difference choices to further the plot in alternative directions.
 Some of the Memories Off games may also contain a hidden "True" plotline that is only made available to the player after all of the other main plotlines are completed.

 Voice acting is usually present during all key points of the games, and all main series games from Memories Off 2nd onward have had full voice acting.
 Environments and objects in game are also generally non-interactive and non-free-roaming, but some background animations have been added to the series, starting with You That Become A Memory ~Memories Off~, in order to enhance the visual experience.

 Games

 The first installment of the series was released in Japan on September 30, 1999.
 Subsequent titles were tied together based on the ending of a specific route from the previous installment.
 Since the game's original release, many Memories Off games have been localized for the Chinese and Korean-speaking markets as well as being ported on multiple video game consoles, handhelds, and the PC.
 As of June 2013, there are 17 games in the series.
 This number includes the main series as well as direct prequels and sequels and spin-offs.
-The first seven games in the main series are planned for release across two collections titled Memories Off Historia Vol. 1 and Vol. 2, with four and three games included respectively, on March 25, 2021 for the Nintendo Switch and PlayStation 4 consoles.
+The first seven games in the main series are planned for release across two collections titled Memories Off Historia Vol. 1 and Vol. 2, with four and three games included respectively, on March 25, 2021, for the Nintendo Switch and PlayStation 4 consoles.
+All 7 titles were for released on Steam in 2024 as standalone titles, as well as a Memories Off Historia bundle containing all 7 titles.